benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

  less functionality.
 This set of files is the version written in C++.

- There are 3 main parts to LHPC: the LHCO parser and associated structures; the LHEF parser and associated structures; and the SLHA parser and associated structures.
+ There are 3 main parts to LHPC: the LHCO parser and associated structures; the LHEF parser and associated structures; and the (S)LHA parser and associated structures.

- There is also code to automatically plot SLHA spectra using the SLHA parser, though this requires the use of external programs: gnuplot, latex, dvips, and ps2eps (or ps2epsi).
+ There is also code to automatically plot (S)LHA spectra using the (S)LHA parser, though this requires the use of external programs: gnuplot, latex, dvips, and ps2eps (or ps2epsi).

  Running make on the makefile included will compile the library (LHPC/lib/libLHPC.a) and 5 executables (LHPC/bin/LhpcSlhaValuePlotter.exe,